Infisical/node-sdk-v2/README.md

 ```

 **Returns:**
-- `DynamicSecret`: The deleted dynamic secret.
+- `DynamicSecret`: The created dynamic secret.

 #### Delete a dynamic secret